-Creating memory mapped views (memory mapped I/O) by using a FILESTREAM handle is not supported.
-If memory mapping is used for FILESTREAM data, the Database Engine cannot guarantee consistency and durability of the data or the integrity of the database.
+Creating memory mapped views (memory mapped I/O) by using a FILESTREAM handle isn't supported.
+If memory mapping is used for FILESTREAM data, the Database Engine can't guarantee consistency and durability of the data or the integrity of the database.

 Recommendations and guidelines for improving FILESTREAM performance